 The first two pages should be left for your key and your index.
 This will help you to keep track of where in the bullet journal everything is and what shapes stand for what.

 Number every page in your notebook so you can easily record the information in the index.
 You can also purchase the Scribbles That Matter bullet journal and all the pages are already numbered.

 Check out my post 16 Minimalist Bullet Journal Spreads.

 After you set up the key and the index, you want to add your additional trackers that are not the planner portion of your bullet journal.
 The planner portion of your journal should not be completed far in advance as you may need additional space.

-Before you do anything more though, decide what types of lists and trackers you want in your bullet journal.
+Before you do anything more though, decide what types of collections and trackers you want in your bullet journal.

 Take a look below at some inspiration to get you started.

 I use a gratitude spread every month because I find it really helps with keeping my mind on the positive things going on in my life.
 You might find it to be useful for your mindset as well.

 Meal planning in a bullet journal is a dream come true.
 You can stay within dietary needs, plan grocery shopping lists, plan around sales, and even know what you might need to prep ahead of time.